 Some people find themselves in a unique position where they begin a bankruptcy only to want to stop.
-Depending on how far along the case is, you may not be able to stop a bankruptcy once it begins.
+Depending on how far along the case is and what type of bankruptcy, you may not be able to stop a bankruptcy once it begins.
+A Chapter 13 can generally be terminated at any time.
+A chapter 7 is more difficult to dismiss.
 Your attorney will have to help you follow the legal procedures to get out of it, and a court might disagree if backing out would further hurt your creditors.

 Why would you stop a bankruptcy once you start?

 There are few reasons to stop a bankruptcy once you begin.
-Rarely, if a person receives an inheritance or job offer and can pay off the debt, they may ask to do so.
+If a person receives an inheritance or job offer and can pay off the debt, they may ask to do so.

 Sometimes, people want to back out because of the fear of what a bankruptcy will do to them for the next few years.
 That’s not a good reason to stop the bankruptcy and may result in a judge denying the request.
 If you try to back out with no plan, your creditors may end up with even less, and that’s something they won’t be happy with.